How much do we love Halloween?

 Or you can come up with a costume that means something to you and will stand out from the rest of the pack, much like a sweet high-performance sports car becomes the most noticeable vehicle on the road.

 There are all sorts of auto-related Halloween costumes that can be fun for you and your Halloween date to buy or put together using props and pieces from a Halloween Express or Halloween City location.
+Just make sure your costume does not obstruct your driving!
+We wouldn’t want you to think about taking traffic school to dismiss your ticket during the night!

 Try these suggestions: